biocore/qiime/doc/tutorials/doc_sra_submission.rst

 	**Input:**
 		a. ``experiment.txt`` - tabular metadata about the contents of each combination of library and sff file.
 		b. ``sff_files`` - a directory of multiple sff files containing the actual sequence data.
-		c. ``submission_second_stage.txt`` - a two-column file of tabular metadata about the submission.
+		c. ``submission.txt`` - a two-column file of tabular metadata about the submission.
 		d. ``sra_parameters.txt`` - a qiime parameters file, defining what parameters should be passed to the individual component scripts
-		e. ``greengenes_unaligned.fasta-OTUs_at_0.05.fasta`` - a FASTA file of known 16S sequences to screen for non-16S contaminants (here, we use a subset of the unaligned greengenes database, filtered at 95% sequence identity)
+		e. ``greengenes_unaligned.fasta-OTUs_at_0.05.fasta`` - a FASTA file of known 16S sequences to screen for non-16S contaminants (here, we use a subset of the unaligned greengenes database, filtered at 95% sequence identity)  [**only required to perform human screen**]

 	**Output:**
 		a. ``experiment.xml`` - xml-format metadata about the set of experiments described in ``library.txt``